Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Quantum vs Statistical

 where

-The main point is that we argued that $B$ behaved like a random walk, but $B'$ is even more random!
+The main point is that we argued that $B$ behaved like a random walk, but $B'$ is even {\em more random}, meaning with these words that in this case even the numbers $p_n'$ on which the characters are evaluated are random as well.
 Thus this provides an even stronger argument that the random Dirichlet functions $L'$, which share the same zeros as $L$, have no zeros to the right of the critical line.